 - The 3 main rules of a successful Guided Selling Interactive Experience?

-WHAT IS GUIDED SELLING?
+WHAT IS A GUIDED SELLING EXPERIENCE?

 Guided Selling is one of many types of Interactive Content in which website visitors answer a series of questions about their needs, preferences, and personal characteristics to be automatically guided towards the rights products, features, or sections of your website.